Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (v) If the subpoena is addressed to an entity, describe with reasonable particularity the subject matter on which testimony is required.
 In that event, the entity must designate one or more natural persons who will testify on its behalf, and must state as to each such person that person's name and address and the matters on which he or she will testify.
 The designated person must testify as to matters known or reasonably available to the entity.

 (5) A subpoena under this section is enforceable through the district court of the United States for the district where the subpoenaed natural person resides or is found or where the entity transacts business.

+(8) The proceedings will be recorded and transcribed.
+The witness is entitled to a copy of the transcript, upon payment of prescribed costs, except that, for good cause, the witness may be limited to inspection of the official transcript of his or her testimony.

 (b) Investigational inquiries are non-public investigational proceedings conducted by the Secretary.